Monday, July 29, 2019

 CB: Ron Harris

-Known by the nickname "Chopper", he played for Chelsea between 1961 and 1980.
+Known by the nickname "Chopper", Harris played for Chelsea between 1961 and 1980.
 Harris is widely regarded as one of the toughest defenders of his era.
 He captained Chelsea as it won the FA Cup in 1970.
 Then, he helped Chelsea to win the European Cup Winners' Cup a year later in 1971, Chelsea's first ever trophy in Europe.
 He finally left Chelsea in 1980 to become a player-coach at Brentford.
+He retired in 1983.

 CB: John Terry